The 7 Keys to Organizational Coaching

 It is a practice that leads the organization to find its own solutions through awareness in order to act on the levers of transformation.
 Patrick Dugois, Philippe Béon, and Thierry Gautheron, authors of “Permanent Transformation”, Editions EMS, give us a very accomplished definition:

-“Organizational coaching is a practice of supporting the organization, understood as a complex finalized system, so that it finds within itself the answers and resources to face the questions it asks itself or the problems she encounters.
+“Organizational coaching is a practice of supporting the organization.
+People look as a complex finalized system so that it finds within itself the answers and resources to face the questions it asks itself or the problems she encounters.
 It aims to strengthen the organization’s self-awareness and increase its responsibility in order to make it more autonomous.”
 This concept of ‘permanent transformation’ is a key aspect of organizational coaching, emphasizing the continuous and adaptive nature of the practice in response to the organization’s gradually developing needs and challenges.

 Organizational Coaching Revolves Around 3 Founding Points:

-The answers and levers for problem-solving are found within the system.
+The answers and levers for problem-solving are available within the system.

 Organization coaches do not provide solutions but walk, experiment, and support individuals and groups to bring out the solution.